 Of course there is a long list of shows that have enjoyed full and complete stories, i.e. Will & Grace, Queer as Folk, and (with hope) The Fosters.
 Unfortunately, the list of cancellations is much longer.
 I don’t know about you, but I LOVED The New Normal.

 In conclusion, I think the solution here is patience.
 LGBT characters as a common occurrence on television is still new.
 We are in what some call a gay civil rights era.
 Just like with African American characters on TV, it will take time for audiences to catch up.
-It may be a little while before everyone realizes that just because the stars of a show are LGBT doesn’t mean that the show is only for our community.
+It may be a little while before everyone realizes that just because the stars of a show are LGBT doesn’t mean that the show is only for that community.
 Just as homosexuals have come to love and identify with heterosexual characters and plot lines, heterosexuals too can follow suit.
-Like any societal change, it’s an uphill battle, but at least now we can see the top.
+Like any societal change, it’s an uphill battle, but at least now we can at least see the summit.